AholaJoonas/backgesturer/README.md

             </div>
 		</li>

-In case you use backgesturer on an element with no .backgesture-content-wrapper or .backgesture-button-wrapper, it will be generated, but the performance will be poor, especially in a large node-collection.
+In case you use backgesturer on an element with no .backgesture-content-wrapper or .backgesture-button-wrapper, it will be generated, but the performance will be poor.
+Especially in a large node-collection.

 ##TODO:
 1. Solve the context-problem (More than one instance of backgesturer --> explosions)